 Know what you want

-If you’re looking for a serious relationship this might seem like obvious advice, but try to find someone who wants the same thing.
-I’m not suggesting that you lead with talking about wanting something serious on the first date but I think it’s a fair thing to bring up after a few dates.
-And if you’re regularly talking to and seeing someone, you should know if you’re the only person they’re seeing if that’s important to you.
+If you’re looking for a serious relationship this might seem like obvious advice.
+Try to find someone who wants the same thing.
+I’m not suggesting that you lead with talking about wanting something serious on the first date.
+But – I think it’s a fair thing to bring up after a few dates.
+And if you’re regularly talking to and seeing someone, you should know if you’re the only person they’re seeing.
 You’re not asking this person if they want to marry you, but if they don’t want something serious, it’s better to know early on.

 Communicating with strangers

-Most of the time, I waited for a guy to reach out to me with the exception of Bumble or if we had a mutual friend (which you’re able to see on multiple dating apps).
-Personalizing a message with a comment about an interesting photo or information in their profile and bringing up the mutual friend is usually an easy way to start a conversation.
+Most of the time, I waited for a guy to reach out to me with the exception of Bumble.
+Personalizing a message with a comment about an interesting photo or information in their profile is an easy way to start a conversation.
 And sadly, it’s now the norm to communicate solely via text message after meeting someone.
 If and when you meet a unicorn of a person who calls you, consider yourself lucky.